 - Positioning a competing value proposition.

 This could actually be a distinct advantage if a retailer is predominantly an online seller.
-Your competitors won’t necessarily have an AR offering and you could use an AR product catalogue to get past the barrier of not having a physical showroom.
-Shoppers still want to have as good a “feel” for a product as possible before purchasing online, so your AR catalogue can provide a better experience than a competitor’s flat imagery and traditional catalogue.
+Your competitors won’t necessarily have an AR offering and you could use an AR product catalog to get past the barrier of not having a physical showroom.
+Shoppers still want to have as good a “feel” for a product as possible before purchasing online, so your AR catalog can provide a better experience than a competitor’s flat imagery and traditional catalog.